Leitrim Post

 The Leitrim Post was a local newspaper covering County Leitrim in northwest Ireland.
 The paper was one of a series published in the region by River Media and stable-mates included the Donegal Post and Sligo Post.
 For the first half of 2007 the paper's circulation figures averaged at 4,014.
-The newspaper followed the same template as other papers in the River Media group which focus on lifestyle stories and an emphasis on sport.
+The newspaper followed the same template as other papers in the River Media group with a focus on human interest stories and an emphasis on sport.
 It was based in Carrick-on-Shannon and competed with another paper called the Leitrim Observer.
-The Leitrim Post ceased publication in 2009 due to a decline in advertising revenue and a reduction in staffing levels.
+It was edited by journalist Colin Regan who was also a member of the Leitrim senior football team at the time.
+The Leitrim Post ceased publication in 2009 due to a decline in advertising revenue and a reduction in staffing levels as a result of the economic crash.